sofiemartins/HiRep/Doc/user_guide/input_file.md

 eva:omega2 = 1.e-3
 ```

-Parameters of the eigenvalue search algorithm: `eva:kmax` describes the maximum degree of the polynomial, `eva:maxiter` the maximum number of subiterations, `eva:omega1` is the absolute precision and `eva:omega2` the relative precision.
+Parameters of the eigenvalue search algorithm: `eva:kmax` describes the maximum degree of the polynomial, `eva:maxiter` the maximum number of sub iterations, `eva:omega1` is the absolute precision, and `eva:omega2` the relative precision.

 ```
 eva:mass = 1.0